 During her tenure at Funk & Bolton, Ms. Tundermann has provided advice on a wide variety of financial and operational matters.
 Through her work on financial exams, market conduct exams, form and rate issues, licensing issues, and various Holding Company Act matters, Ms. Tundermann uses her regulatory experience, both in and out of the insurance department, to assist carriers with complex issues of insurance law and regulatory position.
 Known for finding creative solutions for conflicts between the industry and its regulators, Ms. Tundermann has enhanced the Funk & Bolton tradition of viewing regulation, litigation, and government relations as a continuum of tools to be used to support the goals of the firm’s clients.

 Ms. Tundermann has greatly expanded the transactional practice at Funk & Bolton.
 In addition to a wide variety of stock purchase, asset purchase, and assumption reinsurance transactions in Maryland and other states, Ms. Tundermann has closed a handful of unique transactions in Maryland, including the only non-profit conversion under Title 6.5 of the State Government Article and the only conversion of a reciprocal to a stock insurer, and she participated in the only formation of a mutual insurance holding company.

 Ms. Tundermann has been a member of the Federation of Regulatory Counsel since 2006.

-While enjoying the challenge and diversity of her practice at the firm, Ms. Tundermann is proud to be a board member of the Central Maryland Division of the March of Dimes.
+While enjoying the challenge and diversity of her practice at the firm, Ms. Tundermann is proud to be a board member of The St. Paul's Schools.

 J.D., Vermont Law School (1995)